giacomonazzaro/serialize/readme.md

 # Serialize
-Header-only library for binary serialization and deserialization of data structures and fast loading and writing of the state of a program.
+Header-only library for binary serialization and deserialization of simple data structures, in order to quickly load and/or write of the state of a program.
 `serialize.h` provides the basic tools to easily define the serialization code of custom data structures.
 In order to minimize disk access, a memory buffer is used during serialization.
 The library features the following built-in serializtion functions: